 Recording

 I use Adobe Audition for recording.
-A little glitchy, but good sound quality.
+For now.

 Boards:

 Mackie 1604 VLZ Mixer (nothing but problems, I hate it, but the mic pres are good).
-However, I only use it for playback when recording: everything goes direct to digital and I use the internal mixer SO MY SOUND IS CRYSTAL FUCKING CLEAR, it never leaves the digital realm.
-And because I always record at 32bit/96kHz, and I only use wave plugins (like the stunning Abbey Roads J37 tape saturation O.M.G.).
-Say what you like about Hi-Res audio, I don't care, the sound quality speaks for itself.
-But for those of you who say high-resolution is all BS, here are some things to read and think about.
+However, I only use it for playback/monitoring when recording: everything goes direct to digital and I use the PC's internal mixer, so songs never leave the digital realm.
+And because I always record at 32bit/44.1kHz, and I only use wave plugins (such as Abbey Roads J37 tape saturation and Abbey Road RS124 Vintage Tube Compressor) I get a pretty damn good sound IMHO.

 Monitors: